Using the Dashboard

 - Apply filter for "Arriving this week"

-- Add filter for "Flagged" to see only problematic shipments
+- Add filter for Flags to see only flagged shipments

 - Address issues